AU-BCE-EE/STM/README.md

 This heat energy consumed by the phase change does not go toward warming slurry, and so should not be expected to be included in the absorptivity value.

 Slurry addition may add heat energy.
-It is constant over a simulation or (if a slurry level file is used) at least a daily basis.
+Feed flow rate is constant over a simulation or (if a slurry level file is used) at least a daily basis.
 Heat transfer by slurry addition can be turned off, effectively assuming the incoming slurry has the same temperature as stored slurry.
 This a convenient when its temperature is unknown or variable.
 Slurry removal is intermittent.
-It has no immediate effect on slurry temperature (but of course reduces the heat energy content of the stored slurry).
+It has no immediate effect on slurry temperature, but of course reduces the slurry mass and therefore the heat energy content of the stored slurry.

 ## Numerical solution
 A simple first-order fixed time step approach is used.